JeremiahKoeiman/portfolio/README.md

 In the "laravelProject1" branch you will find a Laravel CRUD.

 And in the "wordpress" branch you will find a wordpress website that I created.
 The usernam is "Jeremiah" and the password is "Rj$kxrJY0h3NqetHf8PmeZX3".
-DO NOT UNZIP, but copy both the zip and installer.php and open the installer.php.
+DO NOT UNZIP THE ARCHIVE CALLED: "20190430_fotografiefilmwebdesign_258fa498df66bc719084_20190430101511_archive", but copy both the zip and installer.php and open the installer.php.
 The installation will explain itself.

 This will give you overview of the experience that I have.